flash62au/WiTcontroller/README.md

 To use these custom WiThrottle commands on additional buttons you assign the button the value ``CUSTOM_1`` to ``CUSTOM_11``.
 (See the example above.)

-Note: The definiton of the command and what you assign to the additional button are different.
+Note: The definition of the command and what you assign to the additional button are different.

 <hr style="height: 1px;">